 Ques.
 How many questions are in NCERT Solutions Class 12 Maths Chapter 13 Exercise 13.1?

 Ques.
-Are the class 12 probability solutions on this page aligned with the 2026-27 syllabus?
+Are these solutions aligned with the 2026-27 syllabus?

 Ans.
 Yes.
-Every solution in the ncert solutions class 12 probability PDF above has been written against the 2026-27 NCERT Class 12 Mathematics textbook, which is the syllabus CBSE will examine in the February 2026 board paper.
-No deleted topics from earlier rationalised editions appear in this exercise; all 17 questions are still on the syllabus.
+Every solution is written against the 2026-27 NCERT Class 12 Mathematics textbook, the syllabus for the February 2026 CBSE board paper.
+No deleted topics appear in this exercise.

 Ques.
 Is Exercise 13.1 included in the Class 12 CBSE board exam 2026?

 Ans.
 Yes.
-Conditional probability from Exercise 13.1 has appeared in every CBSE Class 12 Maths board paper since 2018, with an average weight of 4 to 6 marks.
-The 3-mark dice or family-of-two template is the highest-probability question to repeat in 2026.
+Conditional probability from Exercise 13.1 has appeared in every CBSE Class 12 Maths board paper since 2018, worth 4 to 6 marks on average.

 Ques.
-What is the difference between Exercise 13.1 and Exercise 13.2 of Chapter 13?
+What is the difference between Exercise 13.1 and Exercise 13.2?

 Ans.
-Exercise 13.1 trains the conditional-probability definition with 17 problems; Exercise 13.2 uses the multiplication theorem and the definition of independent events across its 18 problems.
-Building fluency in Exercise 13.1 is a prerequisite for Exercise 13.2.
+Exercise 13.1 trains the conditional-probability definition across 17 problems.
+Exercise 13.2 uses the multiplication theorem and independent events across 18 problems.